dougbutner/web-4/README.md

 **Geo-social systems** are being used to run and govern communities which are not dependent on traditional representative government.
 Existing governments are adopting time tokens to get a better read on what legislation the people want.

-Organizations of all sizes are using time tokens to
+Organizations of all sizes are using time tokens to shift power to employees.

 **Phase 3 Action Point**:
 - Creating provable identity solutions that satisfy all requirements